I’ll tell you ’bout the magic and it’ll free your soul,

 “Yeah, the tune’s too catchy for it to be too depressing.
 It’s quiet.
 He doesn’t sound depressed enough to be, like, really hurting.”

 “I think the song is about wanting to spend the rest of your life with someone.
 He wants the girl to feel protected.
 I would use it for my wedding, too.”

 “You could make it your song.
 Those lyrics are so romantic.
 I’d love a boy to sing that to me someday.”

-When Sting wrote the song (a No. 1 hit for the Police in 1984), his inspiration lay far away from the sweeter side of romance:
+When Sting wrote the song (a Billboard Number One for the Police in 1983), his inspiration lay far away from the sweeter side of romance:

 Every breath you take, every move you make,

 Every vow you break, every claim you stake,

 Since you’ve gone, I been lost without a trace.

 I dream at night, I can only see your face.